elmar-hinz/Python.Challenges/README.rst

 README: Challenges
 ==================

-Library to assist programming, testing and execution of solutions for coding challenges like those on stepik.org
+Library to assist programming, testing and execution of solutions for coding challenges like those on stepik.org or rosalind.info.

 Find the full documentation at Readthedocs_.